 John has been a featured performer on more than 20 recordings in a variety of musical styles.
 Recent recordings include performances with the Boston Big Band, the World Leaders, the Black Sea Salsa Band, and a host of vocalists from the New England area.
 Under his own leadership, John has released the Be-Bop Guitars’ . . .
 And More!
 (2000) and Freshly Painted Blues (2007), featuring his all-faculty guitar ensemble from Berklee.

-Recently, John surprised his fans and students with a "cameo" appearance in the feature film Ted, filmed in Boston.
-Look for the mustachioed guitar player in the house party scene and you will see a familiar face.
+John made a "cameo" appearance in the feature film Ted, filmed in Boston.
+Look for the mustachioed guitar player in the house party scene.
 Read Less

 When taken for credit, Solo Guitar: Performance, Accompaniment, and Arranging can be applied towards these associated programs: